 It Improves Insulin Sensitivity

-New research from Queen Margaret University in the U.K. shows that dark chocolate improves insulin sensitivity and decreases glucose levels in non-diabetic adults.
+New research from Queen Margaret University in the U.K. shows that dark chocolate improves insulin sensitivity and reduced insulin resistance by decreasing glucose levels in non-diabetic adults.

 Health Risks of Eating Dark Chocolate

 Although there are many great health benefits of eating dark chocolate, there are also some downsides.

 Dark chocolate contains 35 milligrams of caffeine per ounce compared to 145 milligrams for an 8-ounce cup of black coffee.
 Consider that if you’re trying to watch your caffeine intake or not hinder your ability to fall asleep at night.

 It Can Increase the Risk of Kidney Stones

 Dark chocolate contains a component found in many plants and animals called oxalates, which can increase the risk of kidney stones.
 If you’re prone to getting kidney stones you may want to watch your dark-chocolate consumption.